nasa/trick/docs/documentation/running_a_simulation/Input-File.md

 This creates and initializes seven *Ball* objects needed to configure a Newton's cradle.

-### 3. Call the Wrapped Class Constructor Directly.
+### 3. Call the Wrapped Class Constructor Directly
 The third method is to call the wrapped constructor of the class directly.
 This is analogous to declaring local variables in C/C++ routines.
 And like local variables in C/C++ if the python variable goes out of scope in the input file, then python will try and free the memory associated with the local object.
 Memory allocated this